JEC1100/CV/README.md

 I’m my own strictest critic, and I strive for improvement in all that I do.
 I’m offence-proof when it comes to being moulded, critiqued, and taught.
 All feedback is a gift: the gift of a lesson, especially when you might do things differently or better next time, as a direct consequence.
 A third-party reviewer recently made the observations below about how I coded during a live tech test:
 ```
-You have clarified the requirements well and also asked good questions about some of the finer
+You have clarified the requirements well and also asked good questions about some of the finer details.
 ```
 ```
 You were very vocal about your process and the decisions that you have made.